lwj2018/few-shot/README.md

     - the model
     - train & eval functions
     - criterion
-    - some hyper parameters if neccessar
+    - some hyper parameters if neccessary
     - store name & summary name